oracle-samples/maa/wls-hydr/README.md

     - To create a copy of the database used by WLS/FMW using Oracle Data Pump Export and Import utilities, refer to the scripts at https://github.com/oracle-samples/maa/tree/main/app_dr_common.
 This approach does not require continuous connectivity between primary and secondary.

-This framework can be used for different scenarios.
-In the main one, referred to as "**COMPLETE DR SETUP**", it is used for creating a mirror system for an exiting FMW domain.
-Periodic replication between primary and secondary is setup to maintain both middle tier systems in sync.
+This framework can be used in different scenarios:

+ - **COMPLETE DR SETUP**: This is the main use case addressed by the framework.
+In this scenario the framework is used to create a continuously mirrored system for an existing primary WLS/FMW domain.
+Connectivity between primary and OCI is required.
+Periodic replication is setup to maintain both systems in sync.
 In this scenario, the database uses Oracle Data Guard for continuous synchronization of the DB tier.
-However, it can also be used for other purposes:

  - **BACKUP AND RESTORE TO OCI**: In this scenario, a WLS or FMW domain is restored (or migrated) to OCI from a backup.
 In this use case, continuous connectivity between the primary datacenter and OCI is **NOT** needed.
 You upload the binary and configuration contents from primary to a bastion node in OCI.
 The OCI resources are created based on this information and the required input properties provided in the framework's configuration files.
 The RTO and RPO of this solution is considerably worse than in the "COMPLETE DR SETUP" case.
 When using this "backup and restore" approach, Oracle recommends that the secondary system is created and tested on a regular basis.
 However, and to reduce costs, it is also possible to "leave" the backup in the bastion and use it only when a restore is required (hence not incurring in the additional costs of having resources created and running upfront).
-In this scneario, the database uses Oracle Data Pump for exporting and importing the data used by WLS/FMW in the DB tier.
+In this scenario, the database uses Oracle Data Pump for exporting and importing the data used by WLS/FMW in the DB tier.

 - **INFRASTRUCTURE CREATION**: The framework can also be used to create the infrastructure required by a WebLogic environment in OCI (Load Balancer, Compute instances, shared storage, network, security rules etc.) without a primary system as a reference.
 In this use case, there is no discovery of resources from a primary system: you provide all the required input properties to create the OCI resources that a highly available WebLogic domain typically uses.
 There is no replication phase, since there is no primary system.
 You run the framework to create infrastructure resources in OCI, then install Oracle products and configure the WebLogic or FMW domain manually.
 In this use case, the WLS_HYDR framework only creates the  OCI artifacts that you need for a WebLogic EDG-like system in OCI: compute instances for WebLogic and for OHS, storage artifacts, OCI Load Balancer, network infrastructure and security rules for the subnets in the VCN.